mslipper/HandyMiner-CLI/README.md

   "wallet":"ts1q59rxjegn030vwe0z3jjgx76j6ql44tpfwkjv5g", //optional, for pool stratum mining only: your wallet "muteWinningFanfare":true, //optional, set to true to turn off the awesome block submission fanfare song.
   "mode":"solo",//required MINING MODE: solo || pool.
-Use pool to mine to a pool "poolDifficulty":5000 //pool difficulty.
+Use pool to mine to a pool "poolDifficulty":10 //pool difficulty.
 Try to shoot for 20-30 second share times.
-If you put this low it will block you.
+If you put this too low it will block you.
 }
 ```
 The GPU ID's are a comma separated string of GPU ID integers, aka ```"1,2,3"```.